parencat/fx/README.md

 ## Modules

 ### `:fx.module/autowire`

 Module for scanning project namespaces for integrant keys and generating Duct config.
 You can use clojure metadata to create an integrant key:

 ```clojure
 (defn ^:fx.module/autowire health-check [ctx req]
   {:status :ok})
 ```

-Also you can specify dependencies for your keys as arguments metadata:
+Also, you can specify dependencies for your keys as arguments metadata:

 ```clojure
 (defn status
   {:fx.module/autowire :http-server/handler}